formlio/forml/docs/workflow/topology.rst

 Creating a Worker
 ^^^^^^^^^^^^^^^^^

-Worker node gets created simply by providing a :class:`flow.Builder <forml.flow.Builder>` and the required number of the input and output (apply) ports:
+The *Worker* node gets created simply by providing a :class:`flow.Builder <forml.flow.Builder>` and the required number of the input and output (apply) ports:

 .. code-block:: python